MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/export-firmware-hardware-assessment.md

 ### 2.1 API method description

-Returns all certificate assessments for all devices, on a per-device basis.
-It returns a table with a separate entry for every unique combination of DeviceId, Thumbprint and Path.
+Returns all hardware and firmware assessment  assessments for all devices, on a per-device basis.
+It returns a table with a separate entry for every unique combination of DeviceId, ComponentType and  ComponentName.

 #### 2.1.1 Limitations